-Hand-dyeing fabric can be a labor intensive, costly process but the results are worth it.
-I wash the canvas between four and six times to produce this wonderful finish.
-The canvas I use is 12 oz. and 15 oz.
-100% cotton canvas.
-As a comparison, the canvas typically found in chain fabric stores is about 8.4 oz.
+Hand-dyeing fabric is a labor intensive, costly process but I believe the results are worth every penny.
+The canvas is washed between four and six times to produce this wonderful finish.
+The canvas is 12 oz. or 15 oz.
+100% cotton canvas, depending on the application.
+In comparison, the canvas typically found in chain fabric stores is about 8.4 oz.
 My canvas is of artist quality and has a even weave free of blemishes.

 Our hardware (exclusive of zippers), is made of nickel, which is a win-win for the environment and industry.
 Nickel is an integral part of the metals industry; metals are recycled because of their value and because most can be recycled without loss of quality.This is particularly true of non-ferrous metals such as nickel.
 Our nickel hardware includes swivel hooks, D-rings, and purse feet.

 I am VERY proud of my zippers!
 They are sourced from a manufacturer in Japan that buffs and polishes each tooth before hand setting them in a cotton tape and then electroplates the teeth to make a very smooth running metal zipper with less chance of breakage.
 These brass zippers are plated, not painted, and they are tested to ensure they are lead-free.

 The zipper pulls are extra long so they are easier to grasp and finally, they even sound like quality when opening and closing.
 Because of the extra care used to prep the metal, these are my favorites for use in handbags.